nitinshk/skincare-tracking-website/README.md

 # skincare-website
-It is a skincare project contaning HTML CSS JS.
-This website give the basic home remedies of skincare and haircare.
+It is a skincare project contaning HTML CSS JS PYTHON This website give the basic home remedies of skincare and haircare.

 Welcome to DermaHome 🌟